Dean Young (snooker player)

 Dean Young (born 7 January 2002) is a Scottish professional snooker player.

+Early life

+He is from Edinburgh, Scotland, and attended Firrhill High School.
+He began playing snooker at the age of seven years-old.
+He is based at the Locarno Snooker Club in Edinburgh.

 Career

-Young went to Firrhill High School and has been playing since the age of seven.
-He is based at the Locarno Snooker Club in Edinburgh.

 He won the U-21 Scotland National Snooker Championship in 2018 and 2019 defeating Aaron Graham on both occasions.

-In June 2021, Young came through Q-School - Event 3 defeating Florian Nüßle and Mitchell Mann amongst others, before beating Haydon Pinhey 4–1 in the final round to earn a two-year card on the World Snooker Tour for the 2021–2022 and 2022–2023 seasons.
+In June 2021, Young came through event 3 of the 2021 Q School defeating Florian Nüßle and Mitchell Mann amongst others, before beating Haydon Pinhey 4–1 in the final round to earn a two-year card on the World Snooker Tour for the 2021–2022 and 2022–2023 seasons.
 He was the only rookie from that year's Q-School.
+He reached round four (round-of-16) at the 2022 Snooker Shoot Out.

+After completing two years on the tour, he qualified for a two-year card again in June 2023, at Q School.
+He described the completion of his first two years as his “apprenticeship”.